freenet/freenet-core/docs/src/README.md

 ## How to use Contracts

-Contracts are designed to be extremely flexible. they can be used to create decentralized data structures like hashmaps, inverted indices for keyword search, or efficient buffers for streaming audio and video.
+Contracts are extremely flexible. they can be used to create decentralized data structures like hashmaps, inverted indices for keyword search, or efficient buffers for streaming audio and video.

 ## Component Ecosystem

-Decentralized services that can be used by other decentralized services:
+Applications in Locutus don't need to be built from scratch, they can be built on top of components provided by us or others.

 ### Reputation system